Introduction

 Renting a car in Beirut

-Expect to pay C$ 0.93 per litre in Beirut (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between C$ 11.15 and C$ 14.87.
-The most frequently booked car type in Beirut is Mini (Kia Picanto or similar).
-If you’re looking to save money, though, keep in mind that Economy rental cars (Nissan Micra or similar) are, on average, 62% cheaper than other rental car types in the city.
+Expect to pay C$ 1.25 per litre in Beirut (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between C$ 14.94 and C$ 19.92.
+Mini (Kia Picanto or similar) is the most popular car type to rent in Beirut, while also 65% cheaper than other types, on average.

-Expect to pay C$ 0.93 per litre in Beirut (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between C$ 11.15 and C$ 14.87.
-The most frequently booked car type in Beirut is Mini (Kia Picanto or similar).
-If you’re looking to save money, though, keep in mind that Economy rental cars (Nissan Micra or similar) are, on average, 62% cheaper than other rental car types in the city.
+Expect to pay C$ 1.25 per litre in Beirut (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between C$ 14.94 and C$ 19.92.
+Mini (Kia Picanto or similar) is the most popular car type to rent in Beirut, while also 65% cheaper than other types, on average.